We had a Super Bowl party at our house this year, but I just came for the food.

 - 1 green bell pepper, seeded and chopped

-- 1 24-oz can of beef, drained and excess fat removed
+- 3 cups shredded beef roast, cooked shaved beef, or ground beef. (or 1 (24-oz) can of beef, drained and excess fat removed)

 - In a bowl, mix cream cheese and sour cream until well combined